 In 2016-17 a national dataset was also gathered from students at institutions not participating in the Alcohol Impact programme.
 This was the first year the survey was extended beyond the direct participants of Alcohol Impact, and takes a further step towards developing a full understanding of the experiences of students with alcohol during their time in higher education.
 The report can be found here.
 The national survey was run again in 2017-18, the report can be found here.
 The report from 2018-19 will be available soon.

 During 2014/15, the pilot year for Alcohol Impact, the programme was funded by the Home Office and featured in-depth evaluation research.
 You can read our final report summary from the pilot here and you can read the summary of the criteria completed by our pilot cohort.

 During 2018 we ran two Drink Rethink pilots, a preventative approach that trains student ambassadors to use an evidence-based behaviour change tool (Identification and Brief Advice, IBA) to deliver alcohol interventions on campus.
-The report from our first pilot can be viewed here, the second will be available soon.
+The report from our first pilot can be viewed here, the report from the second pilot can be viewed here.